I have just finished my first ever InterRail trip, which was a 22-day trip with an InterRail Flexi Global Pass.

 One Country Pass

 This is available for both InterRail and Eurail.
 As the name suggests, it covers travel around one country, with the exception of Benelux which covers travel in Belgium, the Netherlands, and Luxembourg.
+If you are traveling to Italy then you can book all train travel through ItaliaRail.

 This is also available for both InterRail and Eurail.
 With an InterRail Global Pass, you can explore up to 30 countries and with a Eurail Global Pass, you can explore up to 24 countries.
 This type of pass is good if you want to be free to explore lots of countries during your trip.